Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this work, we extended Jung’s model, which originally describes clonogenic cell survival after HT, to various combinatorial treatment approaches and incorporated adaptation to therapy.
+In this work, we extended Jung's approach, which initially described clonogenic cell survival after HT, to also model radiation treatment outcomes and incorporate adaptation to therapy.
 Due to its compartmental structure, the developed unified model (Umodel) allows the accumulation of SLD without assuming or excluding any particular mechanism of injury.
-This feature and its mathematical formulation make the model suitable to describe/predict the therapeutic outcome of the individual treatments and their synergistic combination under various scheduling regimes.
-Since our model is based on the accumulation of non-lethal damage, it also naturally allows the inclusion of prosurvival mechanisms, modeled as an effective enzymatic reaction.
-This characteristic is highly relevant to describe (plastic) tumor cells that can adapt to treatment, e.g., some cell subpopulations under selected radiation treatments or mild hyperthermia.
-Our model of enzymatic restoration of damaged molecules contains several simplifications encompassing different processes such as DNA repair, protein refolding, or subpopulation screening.
-Through this effective enzymatic reaction, we reduced the complexity involved in the actual cellular population responses, being able to modulate and predict atypical average responses of the cell populations with only two adjustable parameters.\\
+This feature and its mathematical formulation make the model suitable for describing/predicting the therapeutic outcome of the individual treatments (RT, HT) and their synergistic combination based on the same general principles.
+The thermodynamic condition for the HT dependence of the Umodel's parameters helps the fitting, supporting protein denaturation as a plausible explanation for radiosensitization.
+Our consistent approach opens a range of options for further model developments and strategic therapy outcome predictions, e.g., to account for differences in sequential treatments with intervals between them, which could not yet be implemented.\\

-We successfully applied the model to several data sets for both treatments, individually as monotherapy or sequentially as a combinatorial approach.
-Our results show excellent agreement, especially in cases presenting adaptation to treatment, where other models typically fail.
-The Umodel is, in its nature, capable of including treatment order and interval between the individual modalities and fractionated schemes.
-This vital attribute encompasses the non-commutative character of sequentially combined TRT.
-Since the Umodel is based on general thermodynamics and biochemical principles, it contributes to a better understanding of the synergy between HT and radiation beyond the empirical fittings of experimental data.
-Moreover, its features further grant the model predicting power to other state-of-the-art multimodal approaches combining two or more oncological treatments for better therapeutic results.\\
+Since the Umodel model rests on the accumulation of non-lethal damage, it also naturally allows the inclusion of pro-survival mechanisms, modeled as effective enzymatic reactions.
+This characteristic is highly relevant to describe tumor cells that can adapt to treatment, e.g., some cell subpopulations under selected radiation treatments or mild hyperthermia.
+Our model of enzymatic restoration of damaged molecules contains several simplifications encompassing different processes such as DNA repair, protein refolding, or the redistribution of subpopulations due to heterogeneity and plasticity.
+Through this effective overall enzymatic reaction, the Umodel is able to reproduce and predict even atypical average outcomes of the entire cell populations by adding only two adjustable parameters $(q_{max}, k)$ to the Jung model.
+The high performance of the Umodel is stressed especially in cases presenting adaptation to treatment and flattening of survival curves; its predictive potential is indicated by fit extrapolations, where other models may fail.
+These assumptions shall be further validated in retrospective and prospective settings.\\